Deffiss/testenvironment-docker/samples/aspnetcore-integration-tests/README.md

 ### Debug/Release

 Although, MongoDB startup shouldn't take too much time you'll still might notice some extra time spending on containers creation and disposing.
 That's why `EnvironmentFixture` class contains the conditionally compiled code so each time when you run your tests using `Debug` configuration it will try to cleanup and reuse existing containers and not dispose them at the end.
-This allows to improve local testing expirience significanlty.
+This allows to improve local testing experience significantly.
 You should still prefer to use `Release` configuration when you run your tests inside CI/CD.